-While it may cause you to test positive for methamphetamine, researchers are unsure if inhaling in secondhand methamphetamine smoke will make you feel high.
-To confirm the specifics surrounding this topic, more research must be conducted in the area.
+While it may cause you to test positive for methamphetamine, researchers are unsure if inhaling secondhand methamphetamine smoke will make you feel high.
+More research must be conducted to confirm the specifics surrounding this topic.

-By this time, withdrawal symptoms from meth will start to appear, especially in strong, long-term users.
-This drug’s withdrawal symptoms are very unpleasant and are accompanied by strong cravings.
+By this time, withdrawal symptoms from meth will appear, especially in strong, long-term users.
+This drug’s withdrawal symptoms are unpleasant and accompanied by intense cravings.
 An individual who uses meth is frequently motivated by this to take increasingly larger doses of the substance.
-It takes longer for a substance to completely leave the system the longer and heavier the use.
+It takes longer for a substance to leave the system the longer and heavier the use altogether.
 Symptoms of methamphetamine withdrawal may include:

 - Increased appetite